Marventus/EmailSorting/README.txt

+/* Note: If you are reading this in SublimeText or a code editor, set the sytax highlighting to Javascript, to get a more readable document. */

 ====================
 CURRENT STATE OVERALL
 ====================

-Current state of this project: ALPHA.
+Current state of this project: BETA.

 ====================
 PROBLEM DEFINITION